mxber2022/EncodeHack_Paris/README.md

 ### yarn build

 Use this script to build the DApp for production.
 The production-ready build will be placed in the build folder.
 The build process includes minification and filename hashing for optimal performance.
 Your DApp is now ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) in the Create React App documentation for more information.

 ## Features